A twist on ring morphisms and crepant contractions: Twist and cotwist around ring morphisms

 is the cotwist around $F$. \end{cor} \begin{proof} For each $c \in \Dcat(B)$, applying $\Rderived{\Hom_B}(-, c)$ to the triangle

 induces first exact row in the diagram

 where the morphism $v$ is defined so that the left-hand square commutes.
-The right-hand square commutes by \ref{cotwist cd}.
-Hence, the bottom row is also exact.
-It thus follows from the definition of the cotwist that
+The right-hand square commutes by \ref{cotwist cd}, and so the bottom row is also exact.
+Thus, we may conclude from \ref{twist def} that $\cC \cong \Rderived{\Hom_B}(C(s \cdot \beta, c) {}_B, c)$.